Applied Database Administration and Design, ADAD associate certificate from BCIT Computing is a sub-set of the CST/PTS Diploma.

 Graduating & Jobs

-ADAD students surveyed reported 98% satisfaction with the program and earnings of over $70,000 per year.
+ADAD students surveyed have reported very high satisfaction with the program.

-Students who completed ADAD have course credit in ADAC.
+Students who completed ADAD have partial course credit in ADAC.

 Faculty, Advisors & Staff